Captain Lisa Hannon

 News from the Captain

-Residents are reminded of a few basic crime prevention tips as the weather gets warmer.
+With summer coming to an end, residents are reminded of a few basic crime prevention tips.
 Remember to lock your vehicle and remove any valuable property from inside.
-Always keep your home doors and windows locked, especially when you are not home.
+Always keep the doors and windows locked to your home, garage and shed, especially when you are not home.
+Lock up your bike or secure it inside when not riding it.
 Be aware of deception burglaries where criminals claim to work for Baltimore County, the water department or BGE.
 While one suspect distracts the victim, the other suspect enters the home and steals money, jewelry and other valuable items.
-Home improvement scams also increase this time of the year.
-Suspects claim to be legitimate contractors offering low cost repair work or offer materials left over from a recent job at a discount price.
+Be mindful of home improvement scams where suspects claim to be legitimate contractors offering low cost repair work or materials left over from a recent job at a discount price.
 If you need work done, use a reliable, licensed contractor.

 Always call 911 to report suspicious persons, vehicles or activity to police.